Table of contents

 Currently, psychotherapy data is poorly utilized due to it being fragmented across the healthcare industry and the reliance on manual and older analytical methods.
 To build a resilient and competitive workforce, leaders will look to solutions that provide them with transparent and visible data.

-With digital therapy rooted in AI and predictive analytics, researchers can take the volume of data collected during the therapy process to uncover each employee’s behavioral patterns.
+With digital mental health rooted in AI and predictive analytics, researchers can take the volume of data collected during the mental health process to uncover each employee’s behavioral patterns.
 This will drive more accurate mental health progression predictions or regression.
 Collecting data without compromising patients’ privacy and confidentiality will become increasingly valuable over time.

-With digital therapy solutions, its aggregated data will allow leaders to gain valuable insights to calculate and predict the probability of occurrence and treatment.
+With digital mental health solutions, its aggregated data will allow leaders to gain valuable insights to calculate and predict the probability of occurrence and treatment.

 6. Digital Transformation of Absence & Disability Management